 The man born in Ukraine -- who fled to the U.S. -- was listening to that call.
 What he heard alarmed him.

 “I did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. government’s support of Ukraine,” his statement said of Trump’s pressuring the Ukrainian government to investigate the family of former Vice President Joe Biden, who is now running for president.

-Just before he testified Tuesday, Trump tried to dismiss Vindman -- the first current White House official to testify in the House impeachment inquiry -- as a “Never Trumper,” but providing no evidence of that.
+Just before he testified behind closed doors late last month, Trump tried to dismiss Vindman -- the first current White House official to testify in the House impeachment inquiry -- as a “Never Trumper,” but providing no evidence of that.

 "For over twenty years as an active duty United States military officer and diplomat, I have served this country in a nonpartisan manner, and have done so with the utmost respect and professionalism for both Republican and Democratic administrations," Vindman was to testify.

 “For many years, life was quite difficult,” said Vindman, now in his early 40s.

 According to the New York Times, Vindman and his father Semyon immigrated to the States with his twin brother Yevgeny, older brother Leonid and maternal grandmother.
 His mother died in Kyiv before they left.